-- Let us next turn to modeling social mobility. - I will present three sets of models emphasizing different aspects: - Interval of the second seco - 2 The role of rewards to success in social mobility. - The role of community structure/segregation/school structure in social mobility. - The last topic will then act as a segue into the discussion of peer effects more generally.
+- Let us next turn to modeling social mobility. - I will present three sets of models emphasizing different aspects: - The role of credit constraints and inequality in social mobility. - 2 The role of rewards to success in social mobility. - The role of community structure/segregation/school structure in social mobility. - The last topic will then act as a segue into the discussion of peer effects more generally.